Barbuda Codrington Airport

 In September 2017, Hurricane Irma seriously damaged Barbuda Codrington Airport, and as a result, Antiguan and Barbudan authorities shut down the airport until repairs were completed.
-The airport reopened shortly after.
+The airport reopened shortly after and continued to operate normally in the following years.

 The airport closed permanently in the evening of 2 October 2024.
 It was replaced by Burton–Nibbs International Airport the following morning.

 Airlines and destinations

 Barbuda Codrington Airport no longer has any commercial service.
 These are the airlines that flew there during the time of closure: